 Additionally, there are convictions that absolutely cannot be expunged or dismissed.
-Primarily, these crimes involve sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
-But certain felony offenses for refusing vehicle inspection, evading an officer or resisting arrest can also be excluded from expungement or dismissal under certain circumstances.
+Primarily, these crimes involve the sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
+But certain felony offenses for refusing vehicle inspection, evading an officer, or resisting arrest can also be excluded from expungement or dismissal under certain circumstances.

 You should seek legal advice to determine your eligibility for expungement or dismissal, as there are many lawyers in the area who specialize in “restorative justice.”
-If you do, here are some helpful questions to ask yourself in order to prepare:
+If you do, here are some helpful questions to ask yourself to prepare:

 - What is your case number — sometimes called “docket number”?

 - What was your date of conviction — which is the date of your plea, verdict, or finding of guilt?

 - What are the code name and section number you were convicted of violating?

 - Was there a verdict, or did you enter a plea?
 If you entered a plea, was it “guilty” or “no contest” (also called “nolo contendere”)?